 What Are Your Self-Defense Rights in Canada?
-Here's What the Law Says
+Exploring what the law says.

-Have you ever wondered what you're actually allowed to do if someone attacks you?
+“What am I actually allowed to do if someone attacks me?"

 The Law: Section 34 of the Criminal Code

 Self-defense in Canada is governed by Section 34 of the Criminal Code.
-It was updated in 2013 to replace a patchwork of older provisions with a single, more flexible framework.
+It was updated in 2013 to update old laws with a single, more flexible framework.
 The core of it reads like this:

 A person is not guilty of an offence if: